CatalinFrancu/mule/README.md

         return _('OpenID login failed');

 * In Smarty templates, use the "_" variable modifier around string literals.
-We recommend doing this at sentence level:
+We recommend doing this at paragraph level:

         {"String to be localized"|_}